-We broke this down in a new video, which also compares EC2 purchasing options.
+Check out a brief breakdown in this video, which also compares EC2 purchasing options.
 Check it out here:

-Or, read on for a look into each instance type.
-Remember that within each type, you’ll still need to choose instance sizes for your specific needs.
+Or, read on for a look into each of the AWS instance types.
+Remember that within each type, you’ll still need to choose the AWS instance sizes that suit your specific needs.
 Additionally, older generations within each instance types are available for purchase – for example, c5 is the latest “c” instance, but c4 and c3 are still available – but as the newer types tend to perform better at a cheaper price, you’ll only want to use the older types if you have an AMI or other dependency.
+The differences matter for some users… but you probably already know who you are.

-These general purpose EC2 instance types are a good place to start, particularly if you’re not sure what type to use.
-There are two general purpose types.
+These general purpose AWS EC2 instance types are a good place to start, particularly if you’re not sure what type to use.
+There are three general purpose types.

-The t2 family is a burstable instance type.
-If you have an application that needs to run with some basic CPU and memory usage, you can choose t2.
+The t3 family is a burstable instance type.
+If you have an application that needs to run with some basic CPU and memory usage, you can choose t3.
 It also works well if you have an application that gets used sometimes but not others.
 When the resource is idle, you’ll generate CPU credit, which you’ll utilize when the resource is used.
-It’s a cheaper option that’s useful for things that come and go a lot, such as websites or development environments.
+It’s useful for things that come and go a lot, such as websites or development environments, and while generally inexpensive, make sure you understand how the CPU credits work before deploying these.
+There’s a little bit of math and they may not be as cheap as they look at first glance.

 Mnemonic: t is for tiny or turbo.